 - Responsiveness – CSTI is committed to being responsive to the changing needs of the workforce.

-The following individuals collaboratively lead the Cross-Systems Training Institute:
+In collaboration with the Colorado Office of Behavioral Health, the following individuals collaboratively lead the Cross-Systems Training Institute:

 Evelín Gómez, PhD

 Dr. Gómez has a PhD in counselor education and supervision from University of Northern Colorado.
 She is the Director of the Trauma-Responsive Practice and Implementation Program at the Kempe Center for the Prevention and Treatment of Child Abuse and Neglect and Assistant Professor of Pediatrics at the University of Colorado School of Medicine.
 She is a bilingual, Spanish speaking, and bicultural licensed clinician.
 Her expertise includes an extensive background in child abuse and neglect and trauma; evidence-based treatments and approaches; substance abuse issues; community mental health; educational, child welfare, and juvenile justice issues; early childhood interventions; and integrated primary care behavioral health services.
 She is a supervisor in several evidence-based treatments including TF-CBT, CPP, AF-CBT, and ICTC and a clinical provider of several other EBPs.
 She also provides supervision and consultation in both Spanish and English in mental health, infant mental health, and early childhood.
 She has a broad experience in diversity issues and with various populations including families, adolescents, young children, and infants.
 Dr. Gómez facilitates the CSTI Advisory Board and is a co-developer and trainer of several CSTI curricula.
 Dr. Gómez can be reached at evelin.gomez @ childrenscolorado.org

 See the CSTI course catalog for a full list of available trainings and their descriptions.
 CSTI offers 161 hours of training in the following content areas: